phazonoverload/tailleaf/README.md

 npm run build
 ```

-Don't forget to add details to the empty description and open-graph tags in `src/base.liquidd` before launching your site!
+Don't forget to add details to the empty description and open-graph tags in `src/base.liquid` before launching your site!

+## Lazysizes

+This boilerplate will automatically lazyload any images with the class `lazyload`.

 ## Netlify Functions